 The Bottom Line

 Here, you learned how to list users and groups in a Linux system using different commands.
 I hope this article will be helpful for you.
 If you have any feedback, comments, or questions, feel free to share them with us.
-Also we offer that you buy cheap linux vps and you practice.
+Also we offer that you buy linux vps server and you practice.
 Good luck!

 People also read: